jeromecoupe/webstoemp/_projects/equalpartners.md

 - Detail pages presenting EQUAL's areas of expertise
 - Articles written by the team

-The website was developed in three languages and, despite its relative complexity, it can easily be managed by the EQUAL team, thanks to the ease of use of Craft's control panel.
+The website was developed in three languages and, despite its relative complexity, can easily be managed by the EQUAL team, thanks to the ease of use of Craft's control panel.

 From the various feedback we had since launch, it looks like we succeeded in creating a website reflecting EQUAL's philosophy and ethos.
 Its was certainly very interesting to work with a group of people believing in their dreams and setting out to build something new.